Your draw process

 Result recorded on-chain

 Chainlink writes the result back to the OCSA smart contract.
 This is the exact moment the winning number comes into existence.
-It is permanently and publicly visible on Polygonscan.
+It is permanently and publicly recorded and visible on Polygonscan.

 Certificate issued

 Your certificate is generated instantly.
-It includes the winning ticket, entry list hash, Chainlink request ID, transaction hash, block number and a direct link to the blockchain record.
-Emailed, displayed and archived.
+It includes the winning ticket, your original entry list hash, Chainlink request ID, transaction hash, block number and a direct link to the blockchain record.
+Emailed, displayed on the OCSA public draw register and archived - effectively for eternity.

 One draw.
 One price.